Zachary Walsh MA RCA

 At its heart, Walsh's art celebrates the traditional values of the representational, yet is infused throughout with a thoroughly contemporary sensibility.
 He applies collage abstract composition alongside realism, exploring interplay of creative language.
 It is this tension, between the archaic and the modern, the real and the imagined, that imbues his paintings with their uncommon, ethereal mystery.
 Typical of his classically informed work are his series of pieces inspired by working with the Holland Park Opera.
 Using as models members of his friends and family, he utilizes the narrative to tell the story of his sitters; Walsh creates an intertextual space where the grandeur and opulence of the dramatic form collides with the familiarity of the everyday, helping us to see the conflict of the personal at the heart of the theatrical tableaux.
 London Art Blog has described Walsh’s recent work as ‘beguiling’ and ‘beautiful’, with ‘a masterful feel for portraiture, expressions, gestures, poise and pose of the human physiology’.

 Walsh, Originally from Manchester.
 A student of John Moores Liverpool University and a graduate of London’s esteemed Royal College of Art, has had extensive exhibitions internationally with several solo shows at galleries including 101 Exhibit - Miami, I-nkd Gallery-Brighton, Signal Gallery-London and the James Freeman Gallery -London.
 He’s also exhibited in prestigious events such as the MTV European awards, G-40 summit - Washington (featured artist) and the Foundation for the care of victims of torture, Exhibiting alongside established names such as Bridget Riley, Ralph Steadman and Paula Rego.
 His Paintings are in Private collections with the Standard Chattered Bank Tokyo and London.
 For five consecutive years, Walsh has been selected by the critically acclaimed, Holland Park Opera as their in-house Artist.
 Resulting for Walsh in a firm collaborative exchange with one of the UKs finest and internationally acclaimed Opera Company’s.
-This year Walsh has been selected to take part in an initiative run by the charity Miracles called 50 children 50 artists.
-Walsh will paint a portrait of one of the 50 Tower Hamlets children, which will appear in a final exhibition at the National Portrait Gallery.
+This year Walsh has been shortlisted for the Ruth Borchard self portrait painting prize.
+The piece will be on exhibit at Piano Nobile London until September 2017.
 Walsh was also a Prix Canson 2016 nominee.